evolution-linux/evolution-docs/src/config/php.md

 ## PHP Meta-packages

-In Void, the `php` package is a meta-package that points to the latest upstream PHP version.
+In EvolutionOS, the `php` package is a meta-package that points to the latest upstream PHP version.
 This convention is followed by all packages prefixed with `php-`, such as `php-fpm`, as well as `xdebug` and `composer`.
 See [the `php` template](https://github.com/void-linux/void-packages/blob/master/srcpkgs/php/template)